Facebook at F8 announces 'less pressurized' Instagram experience

-Facebook CEO Mark Zuckerberg unveiled a new experience for Instagram at the social network's F8 developer conference on Tuesday.
+Adam Mosseri, Instagram's vice president of content, said the social media site is testing ways to make the experience "less pressurized."
+The image-sharing social network will feature follower counts less prominently and make the counts of likes posts get private.
+The change is designed to help people focus on connecting with others and downplay the competition for likes and followers.

-Adam Mosseri, Instagram's vice president of content, said the social media site is testing a more "people first" and "less pressurized" experience.
-The site will feature follower counts less prominently and keep like counts private.
-The change will help people focus more on connecting and less on how many likes they're getting, according to Mosseri.
+The new approach was unveiled on Tuesday at the social network's F8 developer conference.
+Earlier in the Facebook CEO Mark Zuckerberg said Instagram would get an improved camera experience for its Stories feature.

-Create Mode, an improved camera experience for Stories, will allow you to start a story without first uploading a photo or video.
+Create Mode will allow you to start a Story without first uploading a photo or video.
 The new feature will let you start a Story with stickers, quizzes, countdowns or text.

-Instagram will launch Donation stickers so you can start fundraisers on the app.
+Instagram will also launch Donation stickers so you can start fundraisers on the app.

 The image-sharing app will also get enhanced shopping functions.
 Zuckerberg said the app would be "marrying" public browsing and private transactions for a better experience.
 Among the changes are a new shopping channel that is live in Explore and Check Out, which is rolling out soon.
 Check Out lets you purchase items from brands like Adidas, Revolve, MAC Cosmetics and others without leaving the app.